alexpt2000/3Year_Project_Phyton_MongoDB_WebPost/README.md

 Run on your own local pc.

-The application utilises Python 3.5.2 ,Flask ,pymongo 3.3.1
+The application utilises Python, Flask(Jinja2), MongoDB, Bootstrap.

 These can be installed simply, by installing Anaconda from the following  https://www.continuum.io/downloads